UsenetBig8/STUMP/doc/md/installation.md

 **NOTE:** Not all moderators need to set up GnuPG.
 You only need GnuPG if you plan to use PGP Moose for authentication of approvals.
 Skip the rest of this section if you are not interested.
 You can always return to it later.
 Make sure that the settings in the [stump/etc/modenv](modenv.txt) file are correct.
 If you plan to NOT use GnuPG, keep GnuPG set to "none" in the "stump/etc/modenv" file.

 Set up and familiarize yourself with GnuPG (or GNU Privacy Guard), an excellent third-party encryption and authentication program.
 GnuPG is a GNU free software version of the PGP application.
-This is another application that should be with most Linux and Unix distributions and can be installed with your distribution's package manager.
+This is another application that should be included with most Linux and Unix distributions and can be installed with your distribution's package manager.
 The [GnuPG manual](https://gnupg.org/gph/en/manual.html) is available for newbies.

 ### Setting up Perl<a name="setupperl"></a>

-Most likely you already have a perl interpreter.
+Most likely you already have a Perl interpreter.
 Simply type at your Linux command prompt:

 ```
 $ perl -v
 ```

-If you see some meaningful output, you are fine and you have perl.
+If you see some meaningful output, you are fine and you have Perl.
 Otherwise you need to install it.
-You can install perl and it's libraries using your distribution's package manager.
+You can install Perl and its libraries using your distribution's package manager.

 ## Starting with Robomoderator<a name="startingrobomod"></a>